Skip to main content

 San Juan National Historic Site

-Highlights at this World Heritage Site include Castillo San Felipe del Morro, a fortress that defended the island for centuries.
+Highlights at this World Heritage Site include Castillo San Felipe del Morro, a fortress that defended the Island for centuries.
 Nearby, La Fortaleza, now the Governor’s House, sits atop a massive fort featuring the City Wall, built between the 16th and 19th centuries to protect the Bay of San Juan.
-Old San Juan is the oldest settlement within Puerto Rico and the historic colonial district of San Juan.
+The historic district of Old San Juan is the oldest settlement within Puerto Rico.
 The city recently celebrated its 500th anniversary, making it the oldest city in U.S. territory!

 Soaring over the landscape on The Monster zip line in Toro Verde Nature Adventure Park in Puerto Rico